 From a fledgling Refinery in the 1970s to the first producer of Micro-Crystalline Wax in India; from a technology absorber to a provider of technological knowledge in Lube Oil Base Stock production, Maintenance in Oil Industry, and Motor Spirit Quality Improvement Process - the journey is breathtaking.

-Petroleum products from this refinery are supplied mainly to eastern India through two product pipelines, namely Haldia-Mourigram-Rajband Pipeline (HMRBPL), and Haldia-Barauni-Kanpur Pipeline (HBKPL), as well as through barges, tank wagons and tank trucks.
-Products like MS, HSD and Bitumen are exported from this refinery.
+Petroleum products from this refinery are supplied mainly to eastern India through two product pipelines, namely Haldia-Mourigram-Rajband Pipeline (HMRBPL), and Haldia-Barauni-Kanpur Pipeline (HBKPL), as well as through barges, Tankers, tank wagons and tank trucks.
+Products like SRN, MS, HSD, FO and Bitumen are exported from this refinery.
+Products from Haldia Refinery are dispatched in all modes (Rail, Road, Pipeline and Coastal).

 Haldia Refinery is the only coastal refinery of the corporation and the lone lube flagship amongst IndianOil Refineries, apart from being the sole producer of Jute Batching Oil.
-Diesel Hydro Desulphurisation (DHDS) Unit was commissioned in 1999, for production of low Sulphur content (0.25% wt) High Speed Diesel (HSD).
-With augmentation of this unit, Haldia Refinery is producing BS-II and Euro-III equivalent HSD (part quantity) at present.
-Haldia Refinery also produces eco-friendly Bitumen emulsion and Microcrystalline Wax.
-A Catalytic Dewaxing Unit (CIDWU) was installed and commissioned in 2003 for production of superior quality Lube Oil Base Stocks (LOBS), meeting the API Gr-II standard of LOBS.
+Diesel Hydro Desulphurisation (DHDS) Unit in 1999 and Once through Hydro-Cracker Unit (OHCU) in 2010 was commissioned.
+Presently, Haldia Refinery is producing BS-IV MS/ HSD from 1st January 2017.
+Haldia Refinery also produces eco-friendly Bitumen emulsion.
+A Catalytic Dew axing Unit (CIDWU) was installed and commissioned in 2003 for production of superior quality Lube Oil Base Stocks (LOBS), meeting the API Gr-II standard of LOBS.

-Spread over an area of 500 acres, Haldia Refinery consists of three blocks of process units called the Fuel Oil Block, the Lube Oil Block, the OHCU Block and the Additional Secondary Processing Block.
+Spread over an area of 500 acres, Haldia Refinery consists of four blocks of process units called the Fuel Oil Block, the Lube Oil Block, the OHCU Block and the DHDS Block.
 The Oil Movement & Storage (OM&S) and Utility sections cater to the storage and movement of crude oil and products along with provision of generating and distributing steam, power, air and other utilities.

 Fuel Oil Block (FOB)

 The initial processing capacity of the Atmospheric/Crude Distillation Unit was 2.5 MMTPA.
-It was increased to 2.75 MMTPA in April 1989 and further scaled to 3.6 MMTPA through in-house de-bottlenecking in the year 1996.
-In 1997 the second Crude Distillation Unit of 1 MMTPA was added to increase the capacity to 4.6 MMTPA.
+It was increased to 3.16 MMTPA in May 1988 and further scaled to 3.4 MMTPA through in-house de-bottlenecking in the year 1996.
+In 1997 the second Crude Distillation Unit of 1 MMTPA was commissioned.
 The capacity of the second Crude Distillation Unit was augmented to 2.4 MMTPA in 1999.
 With the commissioning of the 2nd VDU in 2002 and secondary processing facilities, the Refinery augmented its capacity to process 6 MMTPA of crude oil.
 In 2010 the Refinery enhanced its capacity to 7.5 MMTPA with the capacity expansion of CDU-II by 1.5 MMTPA.
+In 2020, the Refinery capacity was further enhanced to 8.0 MMTPA with capacity augmentation of CDU-I by 0.5 MMTPA.

 Additional Secondary Processing Block